Christ’s “cut off” Detailed Hundreds of Years Beforehand

 and what they have not heard, they will understand.

-We know that this Servant will be a human man, because Isaiah refers to the Servant as a ‘he’, ‘him’, ‘his’, and specifically describes future events (from the phrases ‘will act..’, ‘will be raised up…’ and so on), so this is an explicit prophecy.
+Isaiah describes a human male since he refers to the Servant as ‘he’, ‘him’, and ‘his’.
+Isaiah prophetically predicts the future (from the phrases ‘will act..’, ‘will be raised up…’).
 But what was the prophecy about?

-When the Jewish priests offered sacrifices for the Israelites, they sprinkled them with blood from the sacrifice – symbolizing that their sins were covered and would not be held against them.
-But here it says that the Servant will sprinkle ‘many nations’, so Isaiah is saying that in a similar way this Servant will also provide non-Jews for their sins like the Old Testament priests did for the Jewish worshipers.
-This parallels the prediction of Zechariah that the Branch would be a priest, uniting the roles of King and Priest, because only the priests could sprinkle blood.
-This global scope of ‘many nations’ follows those historical and verifiable promises made centuries earlier to Abraham, that ‘all nations’ will be blessed through his offspring.
+When the ancient Temple priests offered sacrifices for the Israelites, they sprinkled blood on them.
+This symbolized the forgiving and covering of their sins.
+But Isaiah prophesied that the coming Servant would sprinkle ‘many nations’.
+So Isaiah saw that this Servant would provide forgiveness for non-Jews like those priests did for the Jewish worshipers.
+This is parallel to the prophecy that the Branch would be a priest since only priests could sprinkle blood.
+This global scope of ‘many nations’ follows those promises made centuries earlier to Abraham that ‘all nations’ would be blessed through him.

-But in sprinkling the many nations the very ‘appearance’ and ‘form’ of the Servant is predicted to be ‘disfigured’ and ‘marred’.
-And though it is not readily clear what the Servant will do, one day the nations ‘will understand’.
+But in sprinkling the many nations, Isaiah foresaw the very ‘appearance’ and ‘form’ of the Servant disfigured and marred.
+He promised that one day the nations ‘will understand’.